saibaba/hauthz_client/README.rst

 Authentication
 --------------

-Currently, the API relies on Cloud identity (http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/Overview-d1e65.html).
+Currently, the API relies on Rackspace Cloud `Identity`_.

-If you have a username and password already established with Cloud Identity, you are good to go.
+If you have a username and password already established with Rackspace Cloud Identity, you are good to go.
 You can use the same username / password Or Tenant Id / Token.

 API